-- Preheat oven to 400 F. Grease a cookie sheet.
+Preheat oven to 400 F. Grease a cookie sheet.

-- Stir in the grated cheese and the eggs.
+Stir in the grated cheese and the eggs.
 Mix well with a wooden spoon.
-Taste for salt, and add salt as needed.
+Taste for salt and add salt as needed.

-- Knead dough until smooth.
-If the dough seems too dry, add a few teaspoons of milk or buttermilk.
+Knead dough until smooth.
+If the dough seems too dry, add up to a few teaspoons of milk or buttermilk.
 The dough should be soft and pliable.

 Let the dough rest for about 10 minutes covered with plastic wrap.